Mavenseed Documentation

 How it Works

-Once configured, you'll be able to track a number of Events, as described below.
+Once configured, you'll be able to track a number of , as described below.
 Some events may have properties attached to them.
 For example the viewed cart event will have the cart currency, and value.
 These properties (if available) will be listed below the description within each event.

 Single Purchases